apache/mxnet/docs/tutorials/basic/symbol.md

 in an imperative fashion using, making full use of the native control of any front end language.
 So you might wonder, why don't we just use `NDArray` for all computation?

-MXNet also provides the Symbol API, an interface for symbolic programming.
+MXNet provides the Symbol API, an interface for symbolic programming.
 With symbolic programing, rather than executing operations step by step, we first define a *computation graph*.
 This graph contains placeholders for inputs and designated outputs.